gfox1984/gfox1984/README.md

 Working on the broadcast of videos with [Vue.js](https://vuejs.org/) and [GCP](https://cloud.google.com/gcp).

-Working on the new cloud-based [Assima Systems Training Platform](https://assimasolutions.com/systems-training-platform/) with [React JS](https://reactjs.org/)
-([NextJS](https://nextjs.org/), [CRA](https://create-react-app.dev/) and vanilla apps) to deliver user friendly and scalable tools to training authors around the world.

 #### 2021 to Oct.
 2022: Frontend lead developer at [Assima](https://www.assima.net)

 Working on the new cloud-based [Assima Systems Training Platform](https://assimasolutions.com/systems-training-platform/) with [React JS](https://reactjs.org/)